Evolution of a synchronous planet-moon pair due to solar tides. Demise of the synchronous moon that initiated Mars' triaxiality. A possible link to tidalites in Vastitas Borealis and Gale Crater: A Mars with an ocean

 For other terrestrial planets, however, the tidal response of the ocean can vary greatly, depending on the form of basin, the range of depth, seafloor topography, and the planet's rotation rate. \citet{Barnes} argue that, depending on the continental shapes, the oceanic dissipation could vary by five orders of magnitude.

 Two thirds of Earth's oceanic dissipation occur in narrow straits and shallow seas.
 By distinction from Earth, the entire ocean on Mars was mainly shallow~---~which served as a booster of dissipation.
-On the other hand, the shape of the Martian ocean also played a critical role in tidal dynamics.
-A nearly circular shape with few straits would result in a lower dissipation rate.
+On the other hand, the shape of the ocean also played a critical role in tidal dynamics.
+A near-circular shape would result in a lower dissipation rate.
 In contrast, a non-symmetric basin with a jagged and rugged coastline would have supported a rich spectrum of normal modes defined by its geometry.
-In such a basin, solar forcing could have excited one or more of these modes into resonance during the ocean's lifetime, potentially increasing oceanic dissipation by orders of magnitude.
-Further boost could emerge from straights.
+Solar forcing could have excited one or more of these modes into resonance during the ocean's lifetime, potentially increasing oceanic dissipation by orders of magnitude.
+A further boost could emerge from straights.
 The exact shape of the Martian palaeo-ocean still remains a subject of exploration.